 • Day 2: Ruisui to Chishang (63km – 4h30)

-• Day 3: Chishang to Taichung (63km – 4h15)
+• Day 3: Chishang to Taitung (63km – 4h15)

 We biked 200km along the east coast of Taiwan in 3 days

-Day 1: From Hualien to Ruisui – Warm-up
+Day 1: Biking from Hualien to Ruisui

 We woke up at 6:30 am and started biking by 7 am as we knew this was going to be our longest day of the entire trip.
 Most of the route we took followed Highway 9 which has little elevation but also has some heavy traffic.
 Luckily there are bike lanes all the way (which are usually a large a corridor on the side of the road delimited most of the time by a while lane).
 There is an option to follow Highway 11 instead to get close to the coast, but we discarded this option due to the elevation profile.